LJJordan124/Social-Network-API/README.md

   * Walkthrough video must demonstrate POST and DELETE routes for reactions to thoughts being tested in Insomnia.

-### Technical Acceptance Criteria: 40%

-* Satisfies all of the preceding acceptance criteria plus the following:

-  * Uses the [Mongoose package](https://www.npmjs.com/package/mongoose) to connect to a MongoDB database.

-  * Includes User and Thought models outlined in the Challenge instructions.

-  * Includes schema settings for User and Thought models as outlined in the Challenge instructions.

-  * Includes Reactions as the `reaction` field's subdocument schema in the Thought model.

-  * Uses functionality to format queried timestamps properly.

-### Repository Quality: 13%

-* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.

-* Repository contains a high-quality README with description and a link to a walkthrough video.

-### Bonus: +10 Points

-Fulfilling the following can add up to 10 points to your grade.
-Note that the highest grade you can achieve is still 100:

-* Application deletes a user's associated thoughts when the user is deleted.

 ## Review

 You are required to submit BOTH of the following for review: